You don’t have to look too far into the enterprise to understand why process automation is so important to business today.

 Modernizing legacy systems through “wrapping” them with an agile process layer and migrating the data to a less expensive records management platform takes a great burden off IT.
 It enables the Enterprise Architect to shift their attention and efforts to new digital technologies such as mobile, cloud and Big Data, lowers risk to the organization and results in a more cost-effective IT environment.
 This is where process automation can help.

-Process automation is important to helping IT onboard new technologies.
+Business Process automation is important to helping IT onboard new technologies.
 It can support the migration of records and information to less costly technologies.
 It can support the creation of processes that integrate existing systems and new systems, and it can enable employees to adopt new approaches to working, but still retain access to systems that contain key information.

 Some customers approach modernization through process automation as a mechanism to provide more activity focused interfaces that leverage information available in different sources.